AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 It is important to apply appropriate POSIX (or other filesystem) permissions to your files and directories.
 For testing (and for this workshop), it may be acceptable to initially apply ```chmod -R 777 <globus directory>```, to allow full read/write access to all users and rely only on the storage gateway and Globus user permissions.
 However, it would be far better to apply a more restrictive and finely tuned set of permissions to the files and directories, especially in a production environment.
 Note that Access Control Lists (ACLs) can be used to apply even more finely grained security at the filesystem level.

 #### Globus Storage Gateway Permissions
 It is possible (and actually recommended) that you restrict permissions on files and directories when configuring the Storage Gateway for an additional of security for access through Globus.
-Note that we did not apply restrictions at this level in the earlier exercise, so now we will go through adjusting permissions at the Storage Gateway level retrospectively using the “globus-connect-server storage-gateway update” command.
+Note that we did not apply restrictions at this level in the earlier exercise, so now we will go through adjusting permissions at the Storage Gateway level retrospectively using the "globus-connect-server storage-gateway update" command.
 Note that we should also restrict access for local users in the filesystem to provide another layer of security as discussed in the previous section.

-You should already have a writable data directory called “RWTEST” under your mapped collection directory, and a guest collection set up to use that directory.
+You should already have a writable data directory called "RWTEST" under your mapped collection directory, and a guest collection set up to use that directory.

 We will set out the permissions you would like to apply in a JSON document like the following, and we will name this file path-restrictions.json:
 ```